matteba/FranksteinModel/README.md

 ├── 02_fit_SDM_Frankenstein.R # Script to fit SDM configurations and Frankenstein model

+├── 03_Projection.R # Script to project the three SDM configurations and Frankenstein model and create the contour plot

 ├── /data/ # Folder to store output datasets (optional)

 ├── /figure/ # Folder to store plots or results (optional)